A good biography should answer two questions: who are you and why are you good for this job?

 How long should a political biography be?

-Do not spend too much time stressing about your biography, if you wind up spending more than 30 min writing a biography you are overthinking it.
-Time spent worrying about the website is time that will be better spent knocking on doors.
+Don’t pend too much time stressing about your biography.
+If you wind up spending more than 30 min writing a biography you’re overthinking it.
+Time spent worrying about the website is time that will be better spent knocking on doors and talking to voters.
 This section is a modified stump speech, an elevator pitch, an introduction at a work meeting.
-This biography should be no more than 500 words.
-You have spent a lot of time with a team of kitchen table cabinet members who helped you figure out why you are running, and now you just must tell the rest of us.
+It doesn’t need to be longer than a few hundred words if that’s all you can think to write.

 Make sure you have someone read through your biography for grammar and misspelled words.
-Another set of fresh eyes will usually see something you missed and because this is your first introduction to some potential voters, you don’t want virtual spinach in your teeth.
+Another set of fresh eyes will usually see something you missed.
+This is your first introduction to some potential voters, you don’t want virtual spinach in your teeth.

 Finishing on an action

 End your statement on a strong note.
 Be inspirational or give the voters an action.
-Leave the reader knowing you deserve their vote on Election Day.
+Leave the reader knowing why you deserve their vote on Election Day.
+Don’t be afraid to say it outright: “John Doe needs your vote this November.”